January 25, 2011 6min read

 In relation to cutting overhanging trees, it’s best to check with your local council but it’s commonly organised by the owner who wants the tree trimmed.
 An owner of a property can cut any overhanging trees that penetrate their block.
 This doesn’t mean you can cut down your neighbour’s prized Poinciana, it just means you can cut it back on your side of the fence.

-Every estate and suburb can have different regulations so start with the land developer and the council.
+Every estate and suburb can have different regulations so start by contacting the relevant land developer and council.